vertexproject/synapse/docs/synapse/userguides/background.rst

 |hypergraph|

-Looked at another way, they key features of a hypergraph are:
+Looked at another way, the key features of a hypergraph are:

 - **Everything is a node.** In hypergraph, objects ("nouns") are still nodes, similar to a directed graph.
   However, relationships ("verbs", commonly represented as edges in a directed graph) may also be represented